 What Can I Use in Place of Evaporated Milk?

 While I recommend using evaporated milk for the best taste, heavy cream can be used in its place.
 Evaporated milk is thick and creamy, much like heavy cream, but with less calories and fat.
+You could also use half and half, but since it’s not as thick, the texture will be slightly thinner.

 Looking for Thanksgiving Recipe Ideas?
 I’ve got you covered!